THORChain Review 2026: Is Native Cross-Chain Worth the Risk?

 Other Security Incidents (2025)

-September 2025: Co-founder JP Thor's personal wallet drained of $1.35M via Telegram social engineering scam (not protocol issue, but raises concerns about operational security).
+• September 2025: Co-founder JP Thor's personal wallet drained of $1.35M via social engineering (not a protocol issue)

 Security Assessment

-• Smart contract risk: High.
-Complex cross-chain architecture with multiple attack vectors.
+• Smart contract risk: Medium-High.
+Complex cross-chain architecture with multiple attack vectors

-• Economic risk: Very high.
-THORFi collapse demonstrated poor risk management.
+• Economic risk: THORFi demonstrated poor risk management; core swaps have operated longer without major issues

-Our Security Rating: 2.5/5 — The THORFi collapse and money laundering issues are severe.
-Core swaps appear functional but overall trust is damaged.
+Our Security Rating: 3.0/5 — The THORFi collapse and money laundering issues are serious concerns.
+Core swap functionality has a longer track record of stability.

 THORChain Review - Should You Use THORChain?